 The UCNS offers certification in neurocritical care following fellowship training of one-year duration to candidates who have completed residency training (or a minimum of four years of post-graduate clinical training) in neurosurgery.
 The fellowship can therefore be enfolded into residency training, but only at a PGY-5 level or greater and must be completed in 12 contiguous months.
-One-year COMMITTEE CAST) fellowships in neurocritical care (which may be enfolded in blocks of at least 4 months, or completed following residency training) are also available through the Society of Neurological Surgeons.
+One-year Committee on Advanced Subspecialty Training (CAST) fellowships in neurocritical care (which may be enfolded in blocks of at least 4 months, or completed following residency training) are also available through the Society of Neurological Surgeons.